Larry Fitzgerald: 2019

 On January 23, 2019, Fitzgerald announced he would return for the 2019 season, and signed a one-year contract extension with the Cardinals.
 In Week 1 against the Detroit Lions, Fitzgerald caught eight passes for 113 yards and one touchdown from rookie quarterback Kyler Murray in the 27–27 tie.
 In Week 2, a 23–17 loss to the Baltimore Ravens, he had five receptions for 104 receiving yards for his first back-to-back games with over 100 receiving yards since Weeks 2–3 of the 2015 season.
 In a Week 4 27–10 loss to the Seattle Seahawks, he passed Tony Gonzalez for second-most career receptions in NFL history.
 In the 12 games from Weeks 3 to 17, Fitzgerald averaged just 41.9 yards on 4.4 receptions for a total of three touchdowns, as Christian Kirk emerged in his second year.
 The Cardinals finished with a 5–10–1 record.

 2020

 On January 15, 2020, Fitzgerald re-signed with the Cardinals on a one-year deal worth $11 million.
 On November 26, 2020, Fitzgerald was placed on the reserve/COVID-19 list after testing positive for the virus, and was activated on December 8.
 Overall, Fitzgerald appeared in 13 games in the 2020 season.
-He finished the season with a career-low 54 receptions for 409 receiving yards and one touchdown, which occurred in Week 15 against the Philadelphia Eagles, as the Cardinals finished 8–8.
+He finished the season with a career-low 54 receptions for 409 receiving yards and one touchdown, which occurred in Week 15 against the Philadelphia Eagles.
+In what ended up as his final professional game, he caught six passes for 28 yards against the San Francisco 49ers on December 26 in a 20–12 loss.
+He was inactive for the final game of the 2020 season as the Cardinals finished 8–8.

 Retirement

 On February 16, 2022, despite not officially stating that he was retiring, Fitzgerald admitted he was not planning on returning to play in the NFL.
 Throughout Fitzgerald's NFL career, he caught touchdown passes from 16 different quarterbacks.

 It was announced that on September 7, 2022, that he was joining ESPN's Monday Night Countdown.

+In August 2026, the Cardinals announced that they would officially retire Fitzgerald's number 11.
+He is the sixth player in franchise history to have his number retired.